August 6 1861 Tuesday

 USA.
 The US Congress passed the Confiscation Act, providing for the seizure of property, including slaves, used against the Union for insurrection purposes.
 At this point, the concept of former slaves being seen as “contraband” property disappeared but the term continued in unofficial use.

 Kentucky.
 Camp Dick Robinson was established near Lexington.
 Lieutenant William Nelson USN had begun to arm Kentuckians loyal to the Union.
 State leaders obtained 700 muskets from Nelson in May and distributed them to loyal Home Guard troops, emboldening the Unionist cause.
 On this date, the first recruits marched into Camp Dick Robinson, making it the first Federal base established south of the Ohio River.
 By training a substantial military force in neutral Kentucky the Federal authorities went a long way towards securing its adherence to the Union.
 Its location and facilities made it an indispensable starting point and base of operations for future Union activity in Kentucky and Tennessee.
-After Kentuckians elected nine of ten candidates loyal to the Union on 20 June, Nelson decided that the charade of neutrality was void, and he soughtpermission to organise official regiments.
-Nelson met Tennessee senator Andrew Johnson, Secretary of the Treasury Salmon Portland Chase, and others to formulate a plan of support for loyal Unionists in eastern Tennessee.
+After Kentuckians elected nine of ten candidates loyal to the Union on 20 June, Nelson decided that the charade of neutrality was void, and he sought permission to organise official regiments.
+Nelson met Tennessee Senator Andrew Johnson, Secretary of the Treasury Salmon Portland Chase, and others to formulate a plan of support for loyal Unionists in eastern Tennessee.
 Nelson was detached from the US Navy on 1 July with orders to organise a force of 10,000 troops.
 His first headquarters was Bryant Springs but seven miles north of Lancaster and twelve miles from the rail depot at Nicholasville, Nelson found a better site for a camp of instruction at Hoskins Crossroads.
 It was well supplied with water and forage and had extensive open ground for training.
 The road network was good and Nicholasville, the terminus for the Covington & Lexington (Kentucky Central) Railroad, was only four miles away.

 On 5 August 1861, Kentucky elected 76 Unionists to the state House of Representatives and only 24 Secessionists.
-Likewise, 27 Unionists were elected to the Senate and only 11 secessionists.
-With this confirmation of Union authority, Colonel Speed Smith Fry led a detachment of infantry towards Camp Dick Robinson to join a small cavalry force already there.
+Likewise, 27 Unionists were elected to the Senate, and only 11 secessionists.
+With this confirmation of Union authority, Colonel Speed Smith Fry led a detachment of infantry toward Camp Dick Robinson to join a small cavalry force already there.
 The presence of Union recruits in large numbers provoked persistent protests from secessionist Kentuckians but the Union authorities held firm, maintaining a veneer of neutrality and justifying the camp as a place of instruction and not of invasion.

 By the end of August, Nelson was training 3,200 men and six guns.
 The first organised commands were the 1st Tennessee Infantry (Colonel Robert K Byrd), 2nd Tennessee Infantry (Colonel James P T Carter), 3rd Kentucky Infantry (Colonel Thomas E Bramlette), 4th Kentucky Infantry (Colonel Speed Smith Fry), 7th Kentucky Infantry (Colonel Theophilus Toulmin Garrard), 1st Kentucky Cavalry (Colonel Frank Wolford), and Battery B, 1st Kentucky Artillery (Captain John M Hewitt).
 Subsequent commanders of this force were Brigadier-General Robert Anderson and Brigadier-General George Henry Thomas.

 Missouri.
 Confederate Brigadier-General Benjamin McCulloch was encamped at Wilson’s Creek, ten miles southwest of Springfield.
 He had a reasonably equipped force of Confederate troops but the command also included the inadequately armed state militia of Missouri State Guard Major-General Sterling Price.
-Union Brigadier-General Nathaniel Lyon had withdrawn in haste from the Arkansas border because he was outnumbered but had halted at Springfield.
+Union Brigadier-General Nathaniel Lyon had withdrawn in haste from the Arkansas border because he was outnumbered by McCulloch but had halted at Springfield.
 Lyon planned to withdraw further northeastwards to Rolla to reinforce and re-supply his over-extended force.
-However, he decided not to begin the retreat until after he had launched a surprise attack on the Confederate camp in order to deter pursuit.
+However, he decided not to begin his retreat until after he had launched a surprise attack on the Confederate camp to deter pursuit.

 Missouri.
 Union Major-General John Charles Frémont sent 1,000 men and a battery to reinforce the garrison at Cape Girardeau after reports were received of Confederate forces closing in on the riverside port.